-Consequently, he held his first solo show in 2002 – “Past Shrouded in Shadow and Colour” at Casa Ille et Villaine – an event which gathered many appreciative accolades among the artistic people of Sibiu.
+Consequently, he held his first solo show in 2002 – “Past Shrouded in Shadow and Color” at Casa Ille et Villaine – an event which gathered many appreciative opinions among the artistic community of Sibiu.

-Casa Luxemburg (The Luxemburg House) was in 2004 the ideal space for the public to get a taster of the “Flavours of Sibiu” exhibition, the same way the Cisnădie City Hall became a hospitable place for another solo show, entitled “Plunged into colour”.
+Casa Luxemburg (The Luxemburg House) was in 2004 the ideal space for the public to get a taste of the “Flavours of Sibiu” exhibition, the same way the Cisnădie City Hall became a hospitable place for another solo show, entitled “Plunged into color”.

-In 2005, Bogdan was one of the winners of the “Young talents” contest organised by “Arte e Arta” Foundation, swiftly followed up by a group exhibition at the "Ion Dacian" National Theatre of Operetta and Musicals in Bucharest.
-During the same year, his hometown hosted his personal exhibition of watercolours named “Contrast and colour”.
+In 2005, Bogdan was one of the winners of the “Young talents” contest organised by “Arte e Arta” Foundation, swiftly followed up by a group exhibition at the "Ion Dacian" National Theatre of Operetta in Bucharest.
+During the same year, his hometown hosted his personal exhibition of watercolors named “Contrast and color”.

 2007 was a landmark year for Bogdan: the year when he was admitted to the Fine Arts Faculty in Cluj-Napoca.
 The study years became a string of creative workshops and exhibitions, such as the ones at Café del Sol, the „Bogdan, Mihai, and Radu” exhibition at The Students’ Culture House in Cluj-Napoca and the one named “It’s tiring to be a painter” in the unconventional space of Green Hours in Bucharest.
 The Cluj-Napoca period is defined by the countless yet happy hours he spent in the maestro Corneliu Brudaşcu’s workshop.